Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Abstract

 \section{Abstract}

-Quasicrystals have been observed in a variety of materials ranging from metal alloys to block copolymers and represent an ``intermediate" form of matter between crystals and amorphous materials (glasses and liquids) in that their structural and dynamical properties can not readily described in terms of conventional solid-state models of liquids and solids.
-In the present work, we present a comprehensive analysis of basic thermodynamic and dynamic properties of quasicrystals to better understand the nature of the atomic motion underlying diffusion and structural relaxation in these materials.
-As our model system, we investigate a dodecagonal quasicrystal using molecular dynamics (MD) simulations in two dimensions (2D), subject to periodic boundary conditions.
-We observe a two-stage relaxation dynamics in the self-intermediate scattering function $F_s(k,t)$ of our quasicrystal material involving a fast $\beta$-relaxation on a ps timescale and $\alpha$ relaxation process having a highly temperature dependent relaxation time whose activation energy varies in concert with the extent of string-like collective motion.
-Multi-step relaxation of the intermediate scattering function and string-like collective atomic motion have similarly been observed ubiquitously in glass-forming liquids at low temperatures and in crystalline materials at elevated temperatures where structural relaxation and diffusion are both non-Arrhenius.
-After examining the dynamics of our quasi-crystalline material in great detail, we conclude that its dynamics more closely resemble observations on metallic glass-forming liquids, in qualitative accord with previous neutron scattering studies.
+Quasicrystals have been observed in a variety of materials ranging from metal alloys to block copolymers.
+However, their structural and dynamical properties cannot be readily described in terms of conventional solid-state models of liquids and solids.
+We may expect the dynamics of this specific class of quasicrystalline materials to be more like glass-forming liquids in the sense of exhibiting large fluctuations in the local mobility ("dynamic heterogeneity") and non-Arrhenius temperature dependence of relaxation and diffusion.
+In this work, we investigate a model dodecagonal quasicrystal material in two dimensions (2D) using molecular dynamics (MD) simulations, with a focus on heterogeneous dynamics and non-Arrhenius relaxation and diffusion.
+As observed in glass-forming liquids and heated crystals, we observe a two-stage relaxation dynamics in the self-intermediate scattering function $F_s(k,t)$ of our quasicrystal material.
+It involves a fast $\beta$-relaxation and $\alpha$ relaxation process having a highly temperature dependent relaxation time whose activation energy varies in concert with the extent of string-like collective motion, a phenomenon recognized to occur in glass-forming liquids at low temperatures and crystalline materials at elevated temperatures.
+After examining the dynamics of our dodecagonal quasicrystalline material in great detail, we conclude that the dynamics of these materials more closely resembles observations on metallic glass-forming liquids than crystalline materials.